discontinuedlabs/citeease/CONTRIBUTING.md

 ### 7. Submit a Pull Request

 - Open a pull request (PR) from your forked repository’s branch to the `main` branch of this repository.
-In your PR description, provide details about the changes you made and why.
+In your PR description, please use the provided [Pull Request Template](PULL_REQUEST_TEMPLATE.md) to ensure that all necessary information is included.

 ### 8. Review Process